mollyswanson/manglepy/README.md

 Requires Python verison 2.5 or greater.
 2.7 is preferrable for plotting polygons.

-Requires that the mangle binary files and scripts are in the $PATH.
+Some operations require that the mangle binary files and scripts are in the $PATH.

 http://space.mit.edu/~molly/mangle/download/